WorldHealthOrganization/smart-anc/input/pagecontent/ANCDataElementsByActivity.md

 #### ANC.B7.
 Check symptoms and follow-up

-Data elements for this activity can be collected using the [ANCB7](Questionnaire-ANCB7.html)
+Data elements for this activity can be collected using the [ANCB7](Questionnaire-ANCB7.html) questionnaire.

 |Id|Label|Description|Type|Profile Path|
 |---|---|---|---|---|